-If hitting the trail sounds more fun to you than it does to your horse, now's the time to adjust his attitude with a little persistence and common sense.
+If hitting the trail sounds more fun to you than it does to your horse, now's the time to go back to basics and rebuild his confidence and attitude.

 Shady, meandering bridle trails, vast stretches of deserted beaches and granite-strewn switchbacks high above the timber line may be as close to heaven as a person can get and still sit in the saddle, right?
 Maybe.
 If your horse has the same view of Nirvana as you do, then no doubt the two of you have many pleasant miles under your belt and girth.
 But for some horses, a trek through Mother Nature is nothing more than a stressful series of panic attacks.
 What should be a relaxing hack across the countryside can turn an inexperienced trail horse into a neurotic nightmare of a mount.
 Under constant siege by suspicious shadows and rustling bushes, some horses would rather spend a day harnessed to a mill wheel than walk a mile down the trail.
 This can be due to temperament, lack of training or bad habits that have been allowed to persist, thanks to a previous owner.
 Even ex-show or racehorses that are impervious to roaring crowds and flapping flags can fall apart at the sight of moss-covered boulders or fallen trees.
 And trusting youngsters that have grown up quiet and docile around the barn may bolt bug-eyed from the first herd of mountain bikers they meet.
 But with a little persistence and common sense, most competent riders can help a spoiled, insecure or high-strung horse improve his trail attitude and etiquette.